zapo is built for long-lived, multi-session workloads. This page collects the operational decisions that matter once you move past a local prototype.

 writeBehind.maxPendingKeys/maxWriteConcurrency/flushTimeoutMsto your database. (config) - History sync (

-history.enabled) adds a large initial download.
-Leave it off unless you need backfill, and setrequireFullSyncdeliberately. - Bots that shouldn’t appear online: set
+history.enabled) is on by default and adds a large initial download.
+Set it tofalseif you don’t persist mailbox/threads/contacts; setrequireFullSyncdeliberately. - Bots that shouldn’t appear online:

 iqTimeoutMs,keepAliveIntervalMs,deadSocketTimeoutMs, …) ship with production defaults — override only with a reason. (config)